Moruya Riverside Park and Reserves Plan of Management and Master Plan

 The reserve supports numerous threatened animal species, including a Grey-headed flying fox maternity camp, as well as large areas of threatened native vegetation.
 It is primarily a riparian and wetland zone with significant environmental and Aboriginal cultural heritage values.

-A Plan of Management (POM) is required by legislation for all land classified as “community” land.
+A Plan of Management is required by legislation for all land classified as 'community' land.
 A POM provides the legal and strategic framework and operational governance for the precinct and enables the delivery of actions identified through the landscape master plan.
-A POM outlines:

 The NSW Crown Land Management Plan 2016 and Local Government Act 1993 requires Council to develop a plan of management for these reserves.

 A Plan of Management is developed in consultation with the community and key site users.
-It generally involves a six-step process like the below, with consultation being undertaken at various stages.
+It generally involves a six-stage process with consultation being undertaken at various stages.

 Information obtained during the various consultation processes is used to develop the: